I'M HOI: Inertia-aware Monocular Capture of 3D Human-Object Interactions: Method

-\paragraph{End-to-end Holistic Human-Object Tracking.} We first develop a multi-scale CNN-based network to detect 3D human body joints $\bm{J}\in \mathbb{R}^{T\times 3N_{J_b}}$ and object center together.
-Given the extracted image feature, we feed it into a group of deconvolution layers appended with a final convolution layer to reconstruct 3D keypoint heatmaps.
-Then we take the expectation of each heatmap to determine 3D keypoint positions~\cite{sun2018integral}.
-Note that all the keypoints are canonicalized to root-relative representation.
-Commonly used combination of 3D keypoints and 2D reprojection loss $\mathcal{L}_{\text{kp3d}} + \lambda_{\text{j2d}}\mathcal{L}_{\text{j2d}}$ is taken to train the CNN network, and simultaneously fine-tune the image extractor.
-Following 3D keypoint estimation, an off-the-shelf pre-trained inverse kinematics layer proposed in~\cite{zhang2023ikol} is adopted and fine-tuned by $\mathcal{L}_{\text{twist}}$ to recover human motion $\bm{\theta}$ from estimated $\hat{\bm{J}}$.
+\paragraph{End-to-end Holistic Human-Object Tracking.} We first introduce a multi-scale CNN-based network to jointly detect 3D human body joints $\bm{J}\in \mathbb{R}^{T\times 3N_{J_b}}$ and the object center.
+Leveraging the extracted image feature, we feed it into a series of deconvolution layers followed by a final convolution layer to reconstruct 3D keypoint heatmaps.
+The 3D keypoint positions are then determined by the expectation of each heatmap~\cite{sun2018integral}, with all keypoints canonicalized to root-relative representation except for the root joint.
+Commonly used combination of 3D keypoints and 2D reprojection loss $\mathcal{L}_{\text{kp3d}} + \lambda_{\text{j2d}}\mathcal{L}_{\text{j2d}}$ is utilized to train the CNN network, and simultaneously fine-tune the image extractor.
+Subsequent to 3D keypoint estimation, we employ and fine-tune an off-the-shelf pre-trained inverse kinematics layer~\cite{zhang2023ikol} by $\mathcal{L}_{\text{twist}}$ to recover human pose $\bm{\theta}$ and shape $\bm{\beta}$ based on $\hat{\bm{J}}$.
 Please refer to~\cite{xie2022chore,xie2023vistracker,li2021hybrik,zhang2023ikol} for detailed loss functions.